 "We're fortunate to have incredibly collaborative client partners," says Dack.
 "Clients are demanding more cross-functional teams that eliminate artificial silos and facilitate working together to solve business challenges and create real market advantage."

-Along with media capabilities, the Dentsu Aegis Network, Carat's parent company, fosters a shared performance strategy to drive client results.
+parent company, fosters a shared performance strategy to drive client results.
 On any given account across the network, anywhere from three to seven agencies work on campaigns simultaneously.